-Overall Company materiality Overall materiality: \$8.3 million (2017: \$9.6 million) How we determined it 2.25% of net assets Rationale for the materiality benchmark We believe that net assets is the most appropriate benchmark as this is the key metric of interest to investors.
+Overall Company materiality \$7.3 million (2018: \$8.3 million) How we determined it 2.25% of net assets (2018: 2.25% of net assets) Rationale for the materiality benchmark We believe that net assets is the most appropriate benchmark as this is the key metric of interest to investors.
 It is also a generally accepted measure used for companies in this industry.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above \$0.4 million, as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above \$0.4 million (2018: \$0.4 million), as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.